Ebazhanov/select-favorite-movies/Readme.md

 in progress
 --------------------------------
-> This repo is web App with an example of hooks (useState, useContext, useEffect) and code splitting with lazy.
+> This repo is an example of Web App with hooks (useState, useContext, useEffect) and code splitting with lazy.

 #### TODO
 - [ ] update (scc, style) buttons fonts ....